Privacy Policy

 Use of Google WebFonts

 This site uses so-called web fonts provided by Google for the uniform display of fonts.
-When you call up a page, your browser loads the required web fonts into its browser cache in order to display texts and fonts correctly.
+When you call up a page, your browser loads the required web fonts into your browser cache in order to display texts and fonts correctly.

 Use of Instagram